C0D3D3V/Moodle-Downloader/README.md

 - `notifications` [Boolean] : If you want to get notified if new files were found
 - `onlycrawlcourses` [List] : A list of course IDs, that should only be crawled.
 It creates a subset of courses that were found in the dashboard (option `allcourses` creates the superset).
 If the list is empty no courses will be ignored.
 - `dontcrawlcourses` [List] : A list of course IDs, that should not be crawled.
 It creates a subset of courses that were found in the dashboard (option `allcourses` creates the superset).
 If the list is empty no courses will be ignored.
+- `extracrawlcourses` [List] : A list of course IDs, that should be crawled additionally to the automaticly detected ones.
+If the list is empty no courses will be additionally crawled.
+Scheme: `"<course-id>:<course-name>,<next course-id>:<next course-name>,..."`.
+See the example configuration for an example.
 - `antirecrusion` [Boolean] : Default this prevent recrusive crawling of the same page.
 If you do missing files try to set this to `false`

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.